 Safety Is Sexy?

-Well maybe but looking after your body & protecting yourself from injury is definitely sensible.
+Anyone thats watched 'Whip It' will know what I mean.
+Is safety sexy?
+Well maybe?
+But using your noggin & looking after your body & protecting yourself from injury is definitely sensible.
 Plus if your broken you cant really skate which is definitely no fun!
 We’ve answered some common questions when it comes to buying & fitting pads.

 Do skaters really wear this stuff, won’t I look stupid?